How To End A Friendship Gracefully: 15 Healthy Ways To Do It

 6. They don’t respect boundaries

-Your friend repeatedly pushes you to do things you are uncomfortable with.
-They don’t consider your schedule and expect you to drop everything to spend time with them.
-They deliberately bring up topics that you do not want to discuss.
+Your friend repeatedly pushes you to do things you are uncomfortable with such as loud parties or interacting with people you don’t like.
+They don’t consider your schedule and call you at odd hours or expect you to drop everything to spend time with them.
+They deliberately bring up sensitive topics that you do not want to discuss.
 This is one of the signs your friend doesn’t respect you.
 They do not consider your best interests and so, you do not feel safe around them.

 7. They begin to conflict with your values

-You two do not have similar values anymore.
-Their values have begun to conflict with yours.
+The two of you do not share similar views on topics, such as honesty, integrity, or ethics.
+Your friend might be in a different stage of life and their beliefs might clash with yours.
 To continue being friends with them, you will have to change yourself or lie to them, and it will not feel good for you to be around them.

 8. They don’t make you feel positive